cryptomadhav/AHFR_BackEnd/README.md

 # AHFR_Backend
-Automated Handwritten Form Recognition Backend API using Flask.
+Automated Handwritten Form Recognition Backend API using Flask.</br>
 Accepts Form Filled image in png format as input.
+Then processes the image using few simple Machine Learning and Computer Vision techniques.
+Then the processed result is returned in the request call.
+**LIMITATIONS** The flexibility of this project is heavily limited to the following factor:</br>
+1.Image should have perfectly aligned boxes with the x and y axis.</br>
+2.Box borders should be strong and not have any breakage.
+As those box will not be processed by the filtering logic.</br>
+3.It doesnt results key-value pair results.
+It only provides the array of the lines of text it recognized.</br>
+4.Doesnt contains any semantics on the field context.</br>
+5.Scanned image should not have consider types of different noise in it(Theres only very little a few OPEN CV filters can do).</br>

 ### For Jupyter NoteBook
 Jupiter notebook is attached.
 Run it in colab with the model and sample hand filled form.</br>
-Input form template is also provided.</br>
+Input form image is also provided.</br>

 ### For Flask setup
 1.Make sure to install '64bit' Python 3 or above (3.7.4 preferred)</br>